Li-Ko/tukey_portal/README.rst

 Installation
 ============
-You can install by modifying and running install.sh
+You can install by modifying and running install.sh as a user that has passwordless sudo

-Modify the user settings in the section starting with
+Before you run install.sh modify the user settings in the section starting with
 # USER SETTINGS -----

 Horizon Info